John3/awesome-torque3d/README.md

 ### RPG
 Role-playing games (RPG).

+- [Dead State](http://www.deadstate.doublebearproductions.com/) - [1](http://www.doublebearproductions.com/) - [Steam Store](http://store.steampowered.com/app/239840) Is a compelling, high-tension RPG set at the beginning of the zombie apocalypse, the player must organize a scant handful of allies, working on fortifying a shelter, scouting for food and supplies, making uncertain alliances with others.
 - [Frayed Knights: The Skull of S'makh-Daon](http://rampantgames.com/frayedknights/) - [Store Steam](http://store.steampowered.com/app/314120/) Featuring turn-based combat, old-school sensibilities, and a story of high adventure and comedy.
+- [FreeRPG](https://freerpgproject.wordpress.com) - [FreeRPG Repo](https://gitlab.com/FreeRPG/FreeRPG) - [FreeRPG Engine](https://gitlab.com/FreeRPG/FreeRPG-Torque3D) - Is an idea to create a completely free and open-source RPG game, from game engine to all the assets included with the game.
 - [MyRPG Master](http://myrpg.eu) - [Store Steam](http://store.steampowered.com/app/329890) Software for the creation of your own role playing 3D worlds.
 It allows you to imagine and build your own play areas, your own GUI and your own adventures.
 Is composed of many editors that meet all the needs of a role playing game creation.
 Note: A Torque3D Modification for RPG games.

 #### Action RPG

+- [Hinterland](http://www.tiltedmill.com/hinterland/) - [1](https://www.garagegames.com/community/blogs/view/15547) - [Store Steam](http://store.steampowered.com/app/17140/) Loot, level and build with fast paced RPG combat and strategic base building!

 #### MMORPGs
 Massively multiplayer online role-playing games (MMORPGs)